 You do not have to crop an Agilent image before you load it into a project and extract.
-You may want to crop images to view a subset of features or to use for illustration purposes.
+Crop images to view a subset of features or to use for illustration purposes.

 - If not already on, click the Cropping Mode On/Off button. - 2 Position the crop cursor at the top left corner of the image that you want to crop, and hold the left mouse button down. - 3 Drag the crop cursor to the opposite corner. - 4 Release the left mouse button to display the cropped image.